 About the Award

-The Randall Echlin Mentorship Award (the “Award”) was established in 2013 by the Ontario Bar Association’s Labour and Employment Law Section in honour of the late Justice Echlin, former Judge of the Ontario Superior Court of Justice and leading member of the employment and labour bar.
+The Randall Echlin Award for Excellence in Labour and Employment Law (the “Award”) (previously the Randall Echlin Mentorship Award) was established in 2013 by the Ontario Bar Association’s Labour and Employment Law Section in honour of the late Justice Echlin, former Judge of the Ontario Superior Court of Justice and leading member of the employment and labour bar.
 The Award recognizes Justice Echlin’s exceptional contributions, both to the law, and as an influential mentor, during his career.

-To be eligible for the Randall Echlin Mentorship Award, an individual must be a member of the Ontario employment and labour bar, a member of the judiciary in Ontario, a Member of the Ontario Labour Relations Board or a labour Arbitrator and have made a significant contribution in the following areas:
+To be eligible for the Randall Echlin Award for Excellence in Labour and Employment Law, an individual must be a member of the Ontario employment and labour bar, a member of the judiciary in Ontario, a Member of the Ontario Labour Relations Board or a labour Arbitrator and have made a significant contribution in at least one of the following areas:

-- Skill in advocacy or adjudication related to employment and labour policy
+- Skill in advocacy or adjudication related to employment and labour law ;

 Criteria for Selection

 Nominees must meet the OBA Universal Minimum Criteria for Section Awards which provide that:

 - All eligible candidates must be OBA members

 - Eligible candidates cannot be members of the current OBA Labour and Employment Section Executive

 - The award shall be given to one (1) recipient only each year